NYPL/locations-app/test/readme.md

 It should start the selenium server in the background and now Protractor can connect to it.

+The next step is only needed if you're starting a new Protractor test.
+This file should already exist when cloning this repo.
-copy the config file for protractor cp ./node_modules/protractor/example/chromeOnlyConf.js protractor_conf.js
+# copy the config file for protractor
+## cp ./node_modules/protractor/example/chromeOnlyConf.js protractor_conf.js

+In the root directory with the webdriver-manager running in the background, run

+  protractor protractor_conf.js

+to run the tests.
+A new browser window should popup and all the tests should run automatically on that new window.
+The results can be seen in the terminal window where the protractor command was performed.

 More info on testing:
 http://www.ng-newsletter.com/posts/practical-protractor.html